gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Plugin library upgrades

-The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.
+The JaCoCo plugin has been upgraded to use [JaCoCo version 0.7.8](http://www.eclemma.org/jacoco/trunk/doc/changes.html) by default.

 ### Command line options for creating build scans